-This healthy broccoli salad with carrots, raisins, apples, and cheese is amazing.
-The creamy greek yogurt dressing is low-fat and made without mayo.
-This homemade broccoli salad recipe is tangy, crisp, fresh, and sweet in every bite.
+This recipe for broccoli salad with apples and cheese is amazing.
+The creamy Greek yogurt dressing is low-fat and made without mayo.
+This easy homemade broccoli salad recipe is tangy, crisp, fresh, and sweet in every bite.

 For that reason, it is the best broccoli salad for picnics, potlucks, parties, and barbecues when you want a salad that can be set out or premade.
-This fresh broccoli and cheddar salad is even great as a leftover, unlike other salads.
+This fresh broccoli and cheddar salad is even great as a leftover, unlike other salads that wilt.

 The cheddar cheese and Greek yogurt add protein and calcium which completes this broccoli salad making it a wonderful side dish but also hearty enough for a meal all on its own.

 Here are some fun alternate ingredients or additions you can make to this salad.